CS2510/Spring2021/DayReview.md

 - Students can describe how the camera is affected by translations, scales, and rotations
 - Students can describe the changes needed to go from a 2D to 3D game engine in terms of transformations

+# Day 17 - 2021-03-10
+- Students will understand the difference between sibling game objects and child objects in terms of transforms
+- Students can describe how to push and pop the transform stack properly inherit transforms
+- Students understand how to scale, rotate, and translate child objects properly
+- Students know the order in which to apply translate, scale, and rotate transforms
+- Students understand the basics of how a polygon geometry is created
+- Students can add child objects using JSON syntax